josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Paste the cluster id and select finish](media/adf-ml-databricks-clusterid.png 'Paste cluster id')

 14. Switch back to Azure Databricks.
 Select **Workspace** in the menu.
 Open notebook **04 Deploy for Batch Scoring**.
 Examine the content but don't run any of the cells yet.
+You need to replace `STORAGE-ACCOUNT-NAME` with the name of the blob storage account you provisioned in the before-the-lab section.

     ![Right-click within workspace and select 04 Deploy for Batch Score](media/databricks-workspace-create-folder.png 'Create folder')